 One more oddity: People who take supplemental B-2 (riboflavin) may find that they develop abnormally bright or neon yellow urine.
 If this happens to you, don’t worry.
 You aren’t necessarily dehydrated, and you certainly aren’t in danger of turning yellow.
 Your body is just excreting some of the riboflavin that it doesn’t need.

 Vitamin B-Strong Recipes

-With the exception of B-12, getting plenty of B vitamins on a plant-based diet is relatively easy when you add a variety of whole healing plant-based foods to your plate.
+With the exception of B-12, getting plenty of B vitamins on a plant-based diet can be easy when you add a variety of whole healing plant-based foods to your plate.
 Mushrooms may not look as vibrant as kale, but they sure do pack a lot of nutrition including several B vitamins.
-Add nutritional yeast and whole-grain breadcrumbs to the appetizer, and you get a B vitamin smorgasbord!
+Add nutritional yeast and whole-grain breadcrumbs to the appetizer and you get a B vitamin smorgasbord!

 Sweet and Savory African Soup — is it soup or breakfast?
 The truth of the matter is that we like to enjoy this B vitamin-rich soup for dinner then devour tasty leftovers for breakfast (because it gets even better overnight!).
 So, it’s your choice, enjoy it for soup or breakfast or any time of the day.

 Finally, B vitamins never tasted as good as they do in the Chunky Monkey Smoothie.
 Chocolate and vitamins?
 Who knew!

 Starting with the superstar mushroom, you get a rich source of B vitamins like riboflavin, niacin, and pantothenic acid.
 Add nutritional yeast for B-12 (if it’s fortified).
 Then get even more B vitamins by using whole grain bread for breadcrumbs, which provide folate and thiamine.
 This appetizer is not only tasty but it’s also a B vitamin jamboree!